History of Alex Ferrone Gallery

 In 1940, Corwin Grathwohl, a distant relative of one of the home's earlier owners, Shubel Corwin, bought the house and converted it into his carpenter shop.
 The second story became an apartment.
 When he retired in 1975, the first floor was converted into offices.
 The garage and barn appear to date to the 1820s and are original to the site.
 Designated a Southold Town Registered Landmark in 1985, the house was placed on the Society for the Preservation of Long Island Antiquities roster in 1986.

 The house remained in the Grathwohl family for over 70 years until purchased by Richard Wayne Abatelli of Abatelli Realty and photographer Alex Ferrone in 2012.
-Ferrone and Abatelli renovated the space and have transformed the building and property to an intimate Gallery space with new community appeal.
-The Gallery exhibits contemporary photography by regional and national, seasoned and emerging photographers.
-Plans for a photography studio and education space to occupy the barn are in the works.
+Ferrone and Abatelli renovated the space and have transformed the building and property to an intimate art gallery with new community appeal.
+The Gallery opened its first exhibition in August of 2013.
+Additional renovations began this summer on an outer building on the property, as a new photography studio and educational workshop space will be completed this year.

 About the Director, Alex Ferrone:

-Alex Ferrone has many ties to the East End community from her fourteen plus years of aerial photography clientele, to contacts through a number of organizations for which she has volunteered including WPPB Peconic Public Broadcasting, East End Arts, North Fork Chamber of Commerce, and North Fork Promotion Council.
-Her artistic and business organization memberships have included National Association of Women Artists, East End Photographers Group, Long Island Wine Council, East End Arts, East End Women’s Network, and the Mattituck, Riverhead, and North Fork Chambers of Commerce.
+Alex Ferrone has resided on the North Fork for ten years and has many ties to the East End community from her eighteen plus years of aerial photography clientele, to contacts through a number of East End organizations for which she has volunteered.
+Her artistic and business organization memberships have included National Association of Women Artists, East End Photographers Group, Long Island Wine Council, East End Arts, North Fork Promotion Council, East End Women’s Network, and the Mattituck, Riverhead, and North Fork Chambers of Commerce.

-A fine art photographer herself, Ferrone has presented her works in numerous gallery and museum exhibits on Long Island, regionally, and in Italy.
+A fine art photographer herself, Ferrone has presented her works in numerous gallery and museum exhibits regionally in New York, Texas, Florida, and in Italy.
 Her work has been featured on TV and has been published in magazines and periodicals regionally, nationally, and internationally including Wine Spectator, Vanity Fair Magazine, The Wall Street Journal, The New York Times, and the Robb Report.
 To view her commercial and fine art photography, visit: AlexFerrone.com.

 * * *